 The accumulation of reactive oxygen species (ROS) in older age is recognised to have a role in muscle wasting, although the precise forms of ROS responsible and their interactions are not fully understood [42].
 This in turn makes it difficult to know which specific antioxidants are likely to be of benefit as supplements and there have been few trials.
 There is evidence from observational studies that those with higher overall antioxidant status have better physical function as well as attenuated decline in measures such as walking speed [43].

 In summary, a common finding across the three types of dietary intervention is a mismatch between the findings from observational and intervention studies.
 One possible explanation for this is the tendency for intake of dietary components to be highly correlated with one another [44]; hence the association between one marker of a healthy diet and physical function may be confounded by other components.
 Indeed there is some evidence linking ‘healthy’ diets, containing wholemeal cereals and greater amounts of fruit and vegetables, to greater muscle strength in older people [32].
-An important area for further research is therefore the potential of whole-diet interventions, which attempt change dietary patterns rather than focussing on specific nutrients in isolation.
+An important area for further research is therefore the potential of whole-diet interventions, which attempt to change dietary patterns rather than focussing on specific nutrients in isolation.

 Medication